linux4sam/egt/docs/src/resources.md

 @subsection resources_icons EGT Provided Icon and Image Files

 The EGT library comes with a set of icons and images installed with EGT by default.
-To access these icons and images, the scheme uses is `icon` like so:
+To access these icons and images, the scheme uses `icon` like so:

 @code{.cpp}
 auto bug = egt::Image("icon:bug.png");